Which Baby Foods Have the Least Heavy Metals: Safe Choices

 Simple Equipment, Big Results

-Cost-effective And Customizable
+Cost-Effective And Customizable

-Peace Of Mind
+Peace Of Mind Without False Promises

 Tips For Reducing Exposure

-Choose Single-ingredient Foods
+Choose Single-Ingredient Foods Often

 Vary Your Baby’s Diet

-Limit Rice-based Products
+Limit Rice-Based Products

-Avoid Fruit Juice
+Avoid Fruit Juice As A Daily Drink

 Read Labels Carefully

-Prepare Baby Food At Home
+Prepare Baby Food Safely At Home

 Credit: www.cnn.com